 For the first six months of fiscal 2009, operating activities provided \$29.9 million in cash as a result of net income of \$8.4 million, adjusted by non-cash items such as depreciation and amortization amounts of \$2.8 million and stock-based compensation amounts of \$3.3 million.
-Working capital sources of cash were related to a \$13.5 million increase in deferred revenue which was attributable primarily to increased sales of our subscription and support services and a \$2.5 million decrease in accounts receivable due to a six day decrease (from 70 to 64 days) in our days sales outstanding due to improved collections experience.
+Working capital sources of cash were related to a \$13.5 million increase in deferred revenue which was attributable primarily to increased sales of our subscription and support services and a \$2.5 million decrease in accounts receivable due to the overall growth of our business and a decrease in our days sales outstanding.
 These sources of cash were offset by a \$1.2 million decrease in income tax payable because of the timing of tax-related payments.

 For the first six months of fiscal 2008, operating activities provided \$15.8 million in cash as a result of a net loss of \$5.1 million, adjusted by non-cash items such as depreciation and amortization amounts of \$2.1 million and stock-based compensation amounts of \$2.4 million.
 Working capital sources of cash were related to a \$21.9 million increase in deferred revenue which was attributable to increased sales of our subscription and support services and a \$1.9 million increase in accounts payable due to timing of payments.
-These sources of cash were offset by a \$5.4 million increase in accounts receivable due to the overall growth of our business slightly offset by a one day decrease (from 57 to 56 days) in days sales outstanding, a \$1.4 million increase in deferred cost of revenue related to the increase in ratable products and services deferred revenue and a \$0.8 million decrease in income tax payable related to the timing of payments.
+These sources of cash were offset by a \$5.4 million increase in accounts receivable due to the overall growth of our business offset by a decrease in days sales outstanding of invoicing and collections, a \$1.4 million increase in deferred cost of revenue related to the increase in ratable products and services deferred revenue and a \$0.8 million decrease in income tax payable related to the timing of payments.

 In fiscal 2008, operating activities provided \$37.7 million in cash as a result of net income of \$7.4 million, adjusted by non-cash items such as depreciation and amortization amounts of \$4.2 million and stock-based compensation amounts of \$5.3 million.
 Working capital sources of cash were related to a \$40.4 million increase in deferred revenue which was attributable to increased sales of our subscription and support services and a \$4.3 million increase in accrued liabilities and accrued payroll and compensation primarily related to increased headcount.
-These sources of cash were offset by an \$18.4 million increase in accounts receivable due to the overall growth of our business and a 13 day increase (from 57 to 70 days) in days sales outstanding due to slower customer payments, a \$1.2 million increase in deferred cost of revenue related to the increase in ratable products and services deferred revenue and a \$1.9 million and \$2.1 million decrease in accounts payable and income tax payable, respectively, related to the timing of payments.
+These sources of cash were offset by an \$18.4 million increase in accounts receivable due to the overall growth of our business and an increase in days sales outstanding, a \$1.2 million increase in deferred cost of revenue related to the increase in ratable products and services deferred revenue and a \$1.9 million and \$2.1 million decrease in accounts payable and income tax payable, respectively, related to the timing of payments.